phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/Specimen-Phenopackets-intro.md

 This profile represents a subset of the attributes found in the original Phenopackets [Biosample](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html) object.
-For more details see the [Biosample page](StructureDefinition-Biosample.html) in this guide.

 #### Mapping Notes